 The process is simple.
-Anyone (a parent, doctor, care giver, teacher, or friend) can make a referral by calling 1-800-905-8437 (1-800-905-TIES) and asking for a listing of certiﬁed Early Intervention Programs serving a particular city or town.
+Anyone (a parent, doctor, care giver, teacher or friend) can call 1-800-905-8437 and ask for a listing of certiﬁed Early Intervention programs serving a particular city or town.
 Early Intervention services do not require a prescription.
 Referrals are made directly to a certiﬁed program.

 What happens after a referral?

-An EI team will conduct a developmental assessment with the child and family to determine eligibility.
-This assessment will focus on speciﬁc areas of child development, including areas related to cognitive, language, motor, social, emotional, behavioral, and self-help skills.
+With parental consent, an EI team will conduct an evaluation with the child and family to determine eligibility.
+This evaluation will focus on speciﬁc areas of child development, including areas related to cognitive, language, motor, social, emotional, behavioral and self-help skills.

 Who provides EI services?

 Services are provided by a professional and dedicated EI team, which includes the child’s family.
-Depending on the child’s needs, an EI team may also include an educator, physical therapist, speech-language pathologist, psychologist, occupational therapist, social worker, nurse, and other specialty service providers.
-The child's medical provider is considered a valuable member of this team.
+Depending on the child’s needs, an EI team may also include a developmental specialist, physical therapist, speech-language pathologist, psychologist, occupational therapist, social worker, nurse and other specialty service providers.

 Where and how are services provided?

-An EI team serves the child and family in what are called “natural environments", for example, in family homes, childcare centers, community play groups, or libraries.
-Serving children in natural environments helps them to participate more easily in their everyday activities and with their peers.
+An EI team serves the child and family in what are called “natural settings” – for example, at home, childcare centers, community play groups or libraries.
+Providing services in natural settings supports children in their everyday activities with family and friends.

 Most health insurances pay for some or all of the cost of services if you give consent to have your insurance billed.